 What is ESY?

-ESY is a special education service that extends skill development into the summer.
-It is designed for students with ESY minutes listed on their Individual Education Program (IEP.)
+ESY is a special education service that allows students to maintain skills they have learned throughout the school year.
 The decision to provide ESY to students is made at the IEP meeting and is based on the following considerations:

 When do NT students receive ESY services?

-ESY services will be provided to qualifying students following the regular 2015-2016 school year beginning June 13 th and running through July 29 th , 2016.The same date range applies to the ELS programming.
+ESY services will be provided to qualifying students following the regular 2020-2022 school year beginning June 14 and running through July 30, 2021.
+For Transition Services and the ELS Program, ESY will begin on June 15 and end on July 30.

 How often does a student attend?